earthstar-project/application-formats/formats/server_settings/SPEC_1.0.md

 Earthstar peers must know which shares to store and replicate ahead of time.

-This schema represents each share for a server to host with a single document.
+This application format represents each share for a server to host with a single document.
 A share can also be hosted temporarily by using an ephemeral document.

 ### Hosted share document path